Emjae Frazier

-Emjae Frazier (born January 29, 2004), frequently stylized as eMjae or éMjae, is an American artistic gymnast and a member of the United States women's national gymnastics team (2019–present).
+Emjae Frazier (born January 29, 2004), frequently stylized as eMjae or éMjae, is an American artistic gymnast and a former member of the United States women's national artistic gymnastics team (2019–2022).
+She is currently competing in collegiate gymnastics for Florida, and previously for California.
 She is the younger sister of Margzetta Frazier.

 Early life

 Frazier was born in New Jersey in 2004.
-She started gymnastics because of her sister, Margzetta.
+She was inspired to start gymnastics by her sister, Margzetta.